B-a-d-r-a-n/Bonta-back-end/README.md

-# Boon E-Commerce API
+# Bonta E-Commerce API

-This is the backend API for the Boon e-commerce platform.
+This is the backend API for the Bonta e-commerce platform.
 It is built using a clean, scalable architecture with .NET and ASP.NET Core, designed for security, performance, and maintainability.
 The system provides a complete set of features for managing products, users, and payments.

 ## Core Technologies & Architecture